applanga/sketch/README.md

 	+ *Apply Placeholder Conversion*: if development placeholders exist in the Applanga project and the are mapped in the Plugin [Placeholders Replacement](#placeholders-replacement) options, this will convert placeholders on download to the sketch file
 	+ *Merge Sketch text with existing Applanga strings*: when this option is enabled during upload, if a entry with the exact same text already exists, the corresponding string Id is applied to the Sketch file instead of generating a new one.
 If multiple such matching entries exist, one is chosen randomly (by default enabled)
 	+ *Update existing Applanga strings with changes made in Sketch file*: when this option is selected, the corresponding entries on Applanga will be overwritten with the content from the Sketch file (by default enabled)
 	+ *Change status*: this option changes the status of an already existing string on Applanga.
+	+ *Tag all strings in scope with*: to link the strings in scope for the upload with a tag, enable this option and enter a tag name.
 	+ *Exclude untranslatable content*: this option will exclude specific types of untranslatable content from upload to the Applanga project.
 Options for exclusion from upload include only numbers, times and dates, special characters,Lorem ipsum placeholder text, symbols, or single characters.
 	+ *Include Screenshots without Linked Text*: if selected, screenshots that couldn't be linked to any text are uploaded to the Applanga project (by default disabled)
 	+ *Include Hidden Content*: determines if the hidden (close/open eye icon) content is included in translation scope (by default disabled).